Football

 Now for the realistic scenario.
 We need at least two of England, Scotland and Wales to reach the tournament through qualifying.

-We all know England will qualify outright - meaning we need Scotland and Wales to follow suit.
+We all know England will qualify outright - meaning we need either Scotland or Wales to follow suit.

 This way Ireland will be guaranteed a spot as one of the two best-ranked "host" nations who don't qualify automatically.

-Honestly, not a bad scenario for us to make our first appearance at a major tournament since 2002.
+Honestly, not a bad scenario for us to make our first appearance at a major tournament since Euro 2016.

-Even Richard Dunne said earlier in the week it would be an absolute disaster if we don't qualify either automatically or as one of the best losers.
+Even Richard Dunne said it would be an absolute disaster if we don't qualify either automatically or as one of the best losers.

 Dunne told Dublin Live: "We have to get there.
 To not be involved would be a crime.
 It would be an amazing occasion, something really special not just for the team itself but for the whole country, so it's important that we're part of that.